- Jessica Browne

 The Alvin Singh Graduate Teaching Assistant Excellence Award has been established in 2020 in memory of Alvin Singh by the UTM Biology Department with generous contributions from faculty, students, staff, family and friends.

 Alvin started as a teaching assistant in the Biology department in the fourth year of his undergraduate degree.
 He continued as a teaching assistant after he graduated in 2012 (BSc., Specialist in Behaviour, Genetics and Neurobiology/Biology Major), offering his support in more than 14 Biology Department courses.
 At the time of his death, Alvin was in the process of advancing his teaching career and was enrolled in the Master of Education program in the Department of Curriculum, Teaching and Learning at U of T’s Ontario Institute for Studies in Education.
 Alvin was a talented educator who left a lasting impact on every student he taught.
-His positivity, warm smile and kind heart will be greatly missed by all.
+His positivity, warm smile and kind heart is greatly missed.

 In remembrance of Alvin and his love of teaching, the Biology Department will present the award annually to an outstanding MSc or PhD candidate in the Department of Biology at UTM with a passion for teaching, learning, and mentoring others.
 Recipients will receive a monetary prize and will have the award recognized on their official academic record.